Odhams Press

-Odhams Press was a British publishing company, operating from 1920 to 1968.
+Odhams Press Ltd was a British publishing company, operating from 1920 to 1968.
 Originally a magazine publisher, Odhams later expanded into book publishing and then children's comics.
 The company was acquired by Fleetway Publications in 1961 and then IPC Magazines in 1963.
 In its final incarnation, Odhams was known for its Power Comics line of titles, notable for publishing reprints of American Marvel Comics superheroes.

 History

 William Odhams; Odhams Bros.

 In 1834 William Odhams left Sherborne, Dorset, for London, where he initially worked for The Morning Post.
 In 1847, he went into partnership with William Biggar in Beaufort Buildings, Savoy, London; and in the 1870s he started the business known as William Odhams.
 Originally a jobbing printer and newspaper publisher, William Odhams sold the business to his two sons, John Lynch Odhams and William James Baird Odhams, in 1892.
-The business, then a small printing firm in Hart Street employing about twenty people, became known as Odhams Bros.
+The business, then a small printing firm in Hart Street employing about 20 people, became known as Odhams Bros.